svc333/overview/glossary/glossary.md

 {: #x2760649}

 The type of entity that a mention represents without consideration for context.
 For example, the mention IBM might be annotated by the entity type ORGANIZATION.
 In an entity-relationship model, an entity type is the thing that is being modeled or the thing that a mention refers to, such as the name of a person or place.
 Different entity types have different sets of attributes such as "surname" or "home town", and are connected through relationships like "lives in".
 An entity type exists independently and can be uniquely identified.

+### envelope encryption
+{: #x9860393}

+The process of encrypting data with a data encryption key and then encrypting the key with a root key that can be fully managed.

 ### experimental offering
 {: #x9774278}